AriaTheCurseling/obsidian/Mod Ideas/Witchcraft/Spells/Spell System.md

 ? bounds
 ? type - player interaction, broken

+??
+1 piece of information per xp (iota), so each orb randomly holds some information about the thing that dropped it,
 ### Manipulation
 Absorb xp
 Filter xp

+merge xp
 ### Effects
 Revive mob - Spawn
 - cost 1 xp per health